Life – Terror. Ecstasy. Fight. Denial. Flight. Failure. PAIN. Forgiveness. Reconciliation. Hope. Love. Peace – Death

 No one denies the strategy helped the global economy recover from the crash of 2008.
 After a steep initial fall in output, most developed countries bounced back fairly quickly.
 The trouble was, as the years went by, financial and asset markets became more and more distorted.
 Like opioids, zero rates may have been effective in an emergency – but they quickly became addictive and potentially fatal as well.

-Take housing, to start with.
-As mortgage rates fell, debt loads became easier and easier to service for anyone who already owned a property, sending prices soaring upwards, and locking a whole generation out of the market.
-From £157,000 in 2009, by last year the price of the average British house had risen to £273,000 even though real wages were broadly stagnant in real terms over those years.
+Take housing, as mortgage rates fell, debt loads became easier and easier to service for anyone who already owned a property, sending prices soaring upwards, and locking a whole generation out of the market.
+From £157,000 in 2009, by 2021 the price of the average British house had risen to £273,000 even though real wages were broadly stagnant in real terms over those years.

-Across the UK, the average deposit needed to buy your first home rose above £50,000 by last year and above £70,000 in London.
-Without help from their parents, those were unimaginable sums for most under-30s, even if they were in well-paid jobs.
+Across the UK, the average deposit needed to buy your first home rose above £50,000 by 2021 and above £70,000 in London.
+With crazy rent prices who can save £70K for a deposit, without help from their parents, those are unimaginable sums for most under-30s, even if they were in well-paid jobs.

 Sure, perhaps the millennials were spending too much on their smashed avocado brunches and chai lattes to save up for that deposit.
 And, sure, we don’t build enough homes.
 But there was no getting away from the real problem.
 Artificially low interest rates inflated a property bubble that rewarded the old who already owned their houses and punished anyone younger who had not yet got their first foot on the ladder.

 In the meantime, governments have borrowed more and more.
 In the UK, the debt to GDP ratio stood at less than 50pc before the crash.
 It carried on rising even during the supposed “austerity” of the Cameron-Osborne era, and then shot up again during the pandemic.
-By last year that had almost doubled to 94pc, its highest level since the 1960s when we were still paying for the cost of the Second World War.
+By this year that had doubled to 101pc, its highest level since the 1960s when we were still paying for the cost of the Second World War.

-If that money had been used by companies to invest in new factories, warehouses or products that would be fine.
-And yet there was very little evidence of that.
+If that money had been used to invest in new houses, factories, hospitals, warehouses or products that would be fine.
+There was very little evidence of that.
 Instead, much of it was used by a rapacious private equity industry that took over companies such as the supermarket chain Morrisons, and venture capital firms puffing up technology businesses to absurd valuations based on little more than some slick PowerPoint presentations and smart-looking apps.

 None of that added very much to the productive potential of the economy, nor did it do anything to lift growth.
 Instead, assets were shuffled from place to place, making the fund managers rich, but leaving the companies they owned withered and emasculated.
 Typically, the private equity funds starve the companies they buy of investment, load them up with debt, and squeeze every last penny out of them to fuel short-term profits.

 At the same time, the power of central banks has grown and grown.
-From faceless technocrats charged with nothing more than keeping inflation under control and stabilising the financial system, they have acquired rock-star status as they have flooded the world with money.
+From faceless technocrats charged with nothing more than keeping inflation under control and stabilising the financial system, they have acquired rock-star status as they have flooded the world with money and grown and grown…..yet they closed (are still closing) branches?

-In this country, Mark Carney, the little-missed predecessor to Andrew Bailey, seemed to spend most of his time lecturing anyone who could stay awake about sustainability, diversity and climate change.
-In the eurozone, Christine Lagarde, the impeccably politically correct president of the ECB, seems to spend more time worrying about global warming than how to rescue Italy from permanent recession.
+In this country, Mark Carney [former governor of the Bank of England], the little-missed predecessor to Andrew Bailey, seemed to spend most of his time lecturing anyone who could stay awake about sustainability, diversity and climate change.
+In the eurozone, Christine Lagarde, the impeccably politically correct president of the ECB, seemed to spend more time worrying about global warming than how to rescue Italy from permanent recession.

-No one would argue that steadily raising interest rates will be an easy path.
-And we may never get back to the 7pc to 10pc levels that anyone who bought their first property in the 1980s or 1990s will painfully remember.
-Prof Crafts argues that interest rates may be permanently lower than in the past, but, and this is the important caveat, not close to zero.
+No one would argue that steadily raising interest rates would be an easy path.
+And we may never get back to the 7pc [to as high as 17pc] levels that many who bought their first property in the 1980s or 1990s will painfully remember.
+Prof Crafts argues that interest rates may be permanently lower than in the past, but, and this is the important caveat, not close to zero as, due to the fragility of the global economy, we have become accustomed to expect.

-Looking back on the last 14 years, this was surely an experiment that failed, another dysfunctional cog in the wider, failed wheel of the Great Capitalism Experiment born out of the Reagan and Thatcher era, not just in this country but around the world.
+Looking back on the last 14 years, this is an experiment that failed, another dysfunctional cog in the wider, failed wheel of the Great Capitalism Experiment born out of the Reagan and Thatcher era, and not just in this country but around the world.

-Shutting a generation out of the property market, creating a legion of zombie companies, inflating asset bubbles, and creating a debt-fuelled economy kept afloat on a tidal wave of cheap and printed money was hardly a great achievement.
-Nor has it done much for growth, equality, opportunity, or investment.
-A few (less than 1%), have benefitted, and boy how have they benefitted.
-Whilst the rest of us have not.
+Shutting a generation out of the property market, creating a legion of zombie companies, inflating asset bubbles, and creating a debt-fuelled economy kept afloat on a tidal wave of cheap and printed money is hardly a great achievement, nor is it sustainable.
+It has done nothing for growth, equality, opportunity, or investment except for a few (less than 1%), who have benefitted, and how have they benefitted, whilst the rest of us have not.

-Rishi Sunak may think that rising interest rates are too terrifying to even contemplate.
-And yet he is surely wrong about that, as about so much else.
+Rishi Sunak, the [non elected] Prime Minister & Torie Party leader may think that rising interest rates are ‘too terrifying’ to contemplate.
+He is surely wrong about that, as about so much else.
+Sunak, a wanna be Billionaire, king of the ‘Jacks’ is he the man to vote for on July 4th?

 Thanks for reading